vealocia/torchprime/e2e_testing/README.md

 we'll need to discuss with the hardware teams because it may be the result of hardware changes.

+### Recalculating all bounds

+Sometimes (e.g. due to moving to different hardware or changing step time accounting methodology) there will be a need to recalculate all step time bounds:

+- First collect enough samples e.g. by manually triggering the E2E tests GitHub Action a number of times.
+- Run [`update_step_time.py`](./update_step_time.py) to pull the latest E2E
+  results from the database and update the reference step time bounds file.
+Refer to the help message of the script for how to select results from a specific time span.

 ### Formula for computing the lower and upper bounds

 Let $X = \{x_1, x_2, \ldots, x_n\}$ be the observed step time for a workload.